 What to bring?

-Please bring a refillable water bottle, sunscreen, hat and wear closed-toed shoes.
+Please bring a refillable water bottle, sunscreen, hat, and wear close-toed shoes.

 Where do we go?

-You will come to the Texas Seaport Museum located at 2200 Harborside Dr. in downtown Galveston.
+You will come to the Galveston Historic Seaport located at 2200 Harborside Dr. in downtown Galveston.
 Orientation will be held inside the Museum to start.
 We will spend a portion of the day outside, so be prepared for the heat.

 What is the point?